Book Now →

 ⭐ Why Choose Cooee Tours for Australian Rules Football?

 Rated 4.8/5 from 127 satisfied customers!
 Our expert guides have decades of combined experience explaining this unique contact sport.
-We'll help you understand when field umpires award free kicks, how goal umpires judge scores at the goal posts, why holding the ball gets penalized, and what makes watching 18 players per team compete so thrilling.
-You'll leave your first AFL match as an informed fan, not a confused tourist!
+We'll help you understand the 2026 rule changes, when field umpires award free kicks, how goal umpires judge scores at the goal posts, and what makes watching 18 players per team compete so thrilling.
+You'll leave as an informed fan, not a confused tourist!

 Special AFL Fixtures & Premium Charter Experiences